• deploy

 local env_var=$(get_config_key_env_var $key)

-These keys can be overriden through an environment variable of the same name in uppercase and prefixed by DEPLOY_
+These keys can be overriden through an environment variable of the same name in uppercase and prefixed by DEPLOY_.
+For example, the environment variable to override the repo key is DEPLOY_REPO.

 local env_var_value=${!env_var}